Unknownstaffmembe/SSH-Config/README.md

 # SSH config
-A config meant for quick access on remote server
+A config meant for quick access on remote servers

 # Vim
 A personal vim configuration meant to be used on remote servers.